mechevarria/ocp-sso/README.md

 * In the **java-js-realm**, select **clients**, then **create**
 * Set **Client ID** to **js**, then select **save**
 * Set **Valid Redirect URIs** to the route of your node.js instance plus **/***.
 Example: `https://nodejs-app-ntier.192.168.42.24.nip.io/*`
+  * In other words, in the Openshift Console overview for your project, copy the exposed route to the **nodejs-app**
 * Set **Web Origins** to `*`
 * Select **save**